-The school admits 50-70 new students to the Sixth Form each September.
+Year 11 students from this school and others are invited to attend with their families to gather information on all aspects of sixth form provision.
+The school admits 40-50 new students to the Sixth Form each September.
 We welcome applications from ambitious students from the Birmingham area and beyond.
 Financial assistance may be available for students currently studying at schools in the North-West area of Birmingham.
+If you are ambitious and aspire to high levels of Sixth Form achievement, apply stimulating and prestigious Sixth Form community.

-THE CLOSING
+THE CLOSING DATE

-DATE FOR

-APPLICATIONS

-IS FRIDAY

-28TH JANUARY
+FOR APPLICATIONS IS FRIDAY 27TH JANUARY 2023 FOR ADMISSION INFORMATION VISIT SIXTH-